 Cause of the Problem

 The good thing about history is that people can learn from the mistakes of those before them and hopefully not make the same ones again.
 Those who are looking to purchase a home, now that the market is starting to rebound, need to really sit down and analyze their budget to truly make sure that a new mortgage payment is within reason.
-But there is more to a affording a new home then just the amount of the mortgage.
+But there is more to afford a new home than just the amount of the mortgage.

 How Banks Qualify a Lender

 Banks use something called a debt-to-income ratio to determine how much of a monthly mortgage payment someone can afford.
-The ratio takes all of the potential homebuyers secure and unsecured debt, such as credit cards, auto loans and personal loans, and adds up the monthly payments on those.
-Then, the lender takes the total monthly income of homebuyer to come up with a debt-to-income ratio.
-If someone’s expenses were $300 from an auto loan, $100 in credit card payments and $75 for a personal loan, the total expenses would be $475.
+The ratio takes all of the potential homebuyers’ secure and unsecured debt, such as credit cards, auto loans, and personal loans, and adds up the monthly payments on those.
+Then, the lender takes the total monthly income of the homebuyer to come up with a debt-to-income ratio.
+If someone’s expenses were $300 from an auto loan, $100 in credit card payments, and $75 for a personal loan, the total expenses would be $475.
 For this example, we will use an income of $4,000 a month, so the ratio would be 475 to 4000, or about 12 percent.